JGreenlee/couchparty/README.md

 # Couch Party 🥳
-*Couch party is a hilarious multiplayer party game you can play using your phones.*
+*Couch party is a hilarious multiplayer party game you can play with your friends using your phones.*

 ![](https://github.com/JGreenlee/couchparty/blob/master/images/prompt.png?raw=true)
 *A user votes on two of their friends' responses*

 Grab a few friends and see who will win!
-All you need to play is a host device with a screen everyone can see.
+All you need to play is a TV to cast to and your phones.

 ![](https://github.com/JGreenlee/couchparty/blob/master/images/lobby.png?raw=true)